Krüper's nuthatch

-The Krüper's nuthatch is found in pine and other coniferous forests in Turkey, Lesvos, and the Caucasus, largely following the distribution of Turkish pine (Pinus brutia).
+Krüper's nuthatch is found in pine and other coniferous forests in Turkey, Lesbos (Greece), and in the western Caucasus mountains in Georgia and Krasnodar Krai and Karachay-Cherkessia (southern Russia), largely following the distribution of Turkish pine (Pinus brutia).
 It is found from sea level up to 2500 m above sea level in places.
-This species is one of the small nuthatches of the "canadensis group" and is particularly very close to the Algerian nuthatch (S. ledanti), the only other species in which the black half-crown is found.
-The Krüper's nuthatch is threatened by habitat loss caused by forestry and especially by tourist development on the Turkish coasts.
+This species is one of the small nuthatches of the "Sitta canadensis group" and is particularly very close to the Algerian nuthatch (S. ledanti), the only other species in which the black half-crown is found.
+Krüper's nuthatch is threatened by habitat loss caused by forestry and especially by tourist development on the Turkish coasts.
 Although its numbers are declining, the species is considered to be of "least concern" by the International Union for Conservation of Nature.

 Taxonomy

+The Krüper's nuthatch was described in 1863 by the Austrian ornithologist August von Pelzeln under the protonym Sitta krüperi, the type material collected at Smyrna (now İzmir), and naming the species after its discoverer, the German ornithologist Theobald Johannes Krüper.
+The International Ornithological Congress and Zoonomen checklists do not accept any subspecies.

+Phylogeny

-The Krüper's nuthatch was described in 1863 by the Austrian ornithologist August von Pelzeln under the protonym Sitta krüperi, from type material from İzmir.
-By naming the species in this way, he pays homage to its discoverer, the German ornithologist Theodor Johannes Krüper.
-Hans Edmund Wolters proposed the division of the genus Sitta into subgenera in 1975–1982.
-The Krüper's nuthatch is placed in Sitta (Mesositta) (Buturlin, 1916), which also includes the Algerian nuthatch (S. ledanti), Yunnan nuthatch (S. yunnanensis), red-breasted nuthatch (S. canadensis), Chinese nuthatch (S. villosa) and Corsican nuthatch (S. whiteheadi).
-The Krüper's nuthatch belongs to the species group canadensis.
+In 1975–1982 Hans Edmund Wolters proposed the division of the genus Sitta into subgenera, with Krüper's nuthatch placed in Sitta subgenus Mesositta (Buturlin, 1916), which also includes the Algerian nuthatch (S. ledanti), Yunnan nuthatch (S. yunnanensis), red-breasted nuthatch (S. canadensis), Chinese nuthatch (S. villosa) and Corsican nuthatch (S. whiteheadi).
+The Krüper's nuthatch belongs to the same species group as S. canadensis.
 It is most closely related to the Algerian nuthatch.
-According to the International Ornithological Congress and Alan P. Peterson, no subspecies are distinguished.

-Phylogeny